Neilrw86/Nas-Automation/README.md

-Repo for Admin'ing nas's in homelab
+Repo for Admining nas's in homelab

+TODO:
+base package playbook - should prep for all tools and packages base user setup - create users and enforce policy